 PFF conducts thermal desorption and/or chemical oxidation/reduction in a treatment unit.
 The operation is a proprietary process known as Perma-Fix II® (PF-II).
-A detailed description of the proposed batch unit and its operation follows.
-The batch thermal desorber is planned to be replaced with an externally heated batch retort including new condensers and vacuum pumps, which is described in Appendix II-I-1.
-The new replacement PF-II unit is anticipated to have a similar 3,000 lbs./day waste processing rate.
-In addition, the supporting PF-II ancillary equipment, including the associated air pollution control systems, are planned for upgrade or replacement.
+A detailed description of the batch unit and its operation follows.
+The batch thermal desorber is an externally heated batch retort including new condensers and vacuum pumps, which is described in Appendix II-I-1.
+The PF-II unit has a 3,000 lbs./day waste processing rate.
+In addition, supporting PF-II ancillary equipment, associated air pollution control systems have been upgraded to include a sulfur-impregnated activated carbon bed absorber.